5.9.3 Debtors' Delinquent Accounts

 Note:

 The assessment period is initially based on the return reporting the trust fund taxes being collected.
-For example, if the period for assessment of an employer is open because of fraud on a Form 941, the period for assessing the responsible party is open, as well.
-However, a consent to extend the period filed by the employer (i.e., a Form SS-10 , Consent to Extend the Time to Assess Employment Taxes), will not extend the period for a responsible person as each party has a separate tax liability.
+For example, if the period for assessment of an employer is open because of fraud on a Form 941, the period for assessing the responsible person is open, as well.
+However, a consent to extend the period filed by the employer (i.e., a Form SS-10, Consent to Extend the Time to Assess Employment Taxes), will not extend the period for a responsible person as each party has a separate tax liability.
 The consent of the responsible person must be obtained on Form 2750, Waiver Extending Statutory Period for Assessment of Trust Fund Recovery Penalty.

 9. Information at 341 Meeting of Creditors.
 All available administrative means should be used to complete the TFRP investigation.
 For example, a FI caseworker or a RO may attend the 341 meeting of creditors to interview a potentially responsible person, such as an officer of a company.